Fishing boat that sunk was investigated for dumping in popular bay

 Many spoken to in the Port Chalmers fishing community described Jolly as "a colourful character" and "a loveable rogue", and said Aurora 7459 appeared to be poorly maintained.

-"The last time the boat was in Port Chalmers a fortnight ago, it was looking pretty sad," a fisherman who declined to be named, said.
+"The last time the boat was in Port Chalmers a fortnight ago, it was looking pretty sad," said a fisherman who declined to be named.

 "I would suspect that is why it sank.
 There's been no maintenance on that boat.
 It's in a sad state."